Flexible Integration Options to Support Next Generation Low-Code Applications

-Creating a web service is as easy as selecting “Publish as web service operation…” in the microflow editor.
-When you turn any a microflow into a web-service operation, any input parameters and the microflow return value will automatically be converted into input and output messages for the operation.
+Creating a web service is as easy as selecting “Publish as web service operation” in the microflow editor.
+When you turn any microflow into a web-service operation, the microflow return value and all input parameters will automatically be converted into input and output messages for the operation.

-You have full control over the message, you can select which attributes to include, and what names to use, as illustrated in the following screenshot.
-This enables you to ensure the contract with the outside world is stable, while you can still make changes to your application.
-And speaking of contract, using this information is enough to generate both the WSDL and the documentation automatically.
+You have full control over the message, and you can select which attributes to include and what names to use, as illustrated in the following screenshot.
+These features allow you to ensure the contract with the outside world is stable while still making changes to your application.
+And speaking of contract, using this information is enough to automatically generate both the WSDL and the documentation.

 Import and export mappings offer a powerful way to convert external data to Mendix objects and vice-versa.
-Some of the features it supports:
+Some of the supported features include:

-- Automatically detects and creates associations between objects.
+- Automatically detect and create associations between objects.

-- Can generate the required domain model entities from the WSDL or XML schema.
+- Generate the required domain model entities from the WSDL or XML schema.

-- Can be used to create new objects or object existing objects.
+- Create new objects or object existing objects.

-- You can specify which attributes in the message should be treated as key attributes.
+- Specify which attributes in the message should be treated as key attributes.

 - Support for complex XML schema definitions like the Acord standard.

-These mappings can be reused for Xml and Json and for Webservices, Rest and Connectors.
+These mappings can be reused for XML and JSON and web services, as well as REST and connectors.

 We are very proud of what you can do in Mendix with REST publish.
-With the most recent productivity improvements, we can now safely say that Mendix is the easiest and most productive way to create APIs.
+We can now safely say that Mendix is the easiest and most productive way to create APIs.
+Users can:

 - Generate full Rest API for an entity from the domain model.